 Fourier transform ion cyclotron resonance (FT-ICR) is the highest performance mass spectrometry technique available, offering unrivalled resolution and mass accuracy.
 The instrument at Birmingham also offers unique techniques for ion manipulation and fragmentation thus providing structural information.

-Our instrument, the LTQ FT Ultra, is a hybrid mass spectrometer combining a 7 Tesla FT-ICR with a front-end linear ion trap.
-The instrument offers ultrahigh resolution (up to 750, 000 at m/z 400) and sub-ppm mass accuracy, both of which are essential for the analysis of complex mixtures such as those encountered in metabolomics.
-The instrument has attomolar sensitivity for peptides and a m/z range of 50-4000.
+Our instrument, the Bruker SolariX XR, is a hybrid mass spectrometer combining a 7 Tesla FT-ICR with a front-end quadrupole.
+The instrument offers ultrahigh resolution (up to 10,000,000 resolving power at m/z 400) and sub-ppm mass accuracy, both of which are essential for the analysis of complex mixtures and high molecular weight species.
+The instrument has attomolar sensitivity for peptides and a m/z range of 100-10,000.

-The LTQ FT Ultra is coupled to a Triversa Nanomate (Advion) chip-based electrospray system.
+The SolariX XR is coupled to a Triversa Nanomate (Advion) chip-based electrospray system.
 Both nano and capillary flow on-line LC are available.

-Tandem mass spectrometry capabilities include electron capture dissociation (ECD), collision induced dissociation (CID) and infrared multiphoton dissociation (IRMPD).
+Tandem mass spectrometry capabilities include electron capture dissociation (ECD), electron transfer dissociation (ETD) and collision induced dissociation (CID).